lilisha100/doctest/docs/README.md

      });
    </script>
    ```
-3. Go back to your identity verification experience “HelloWorld” and click the Edit icon.
+3. Go back to your "HelloWorld" identity verification experience and click the edit icon.
 4. In the left sidebar, click to expand the **Keys** section.
 4. Locate the Trial Key (FE) field and copy your Trial Key.
 5. In the `index.html` file, replace `Trial Key (FE)_OR_Live Key (FE)` with your Trial key.